btholt/complete-intro-to-react-v4/README.md

 This course was written for and recorded by [Frontend Masters][fem] as the [Complete Intro to React v4][course] and [Intermediate React][course-intermediate] courses.
 The code here is licensed under the Apache 2.0 license and the [course notes][v4] are licensed under the Creative Commons Attribution-NonCommercial 4.0 International license.

-## Important Note: Use Petfinder API v2 and Petfinder API Client 2.0.1
+## Important Note About the Petfinder API

+__This course now uses an internal mock of the Petfinder API.__

+The Petfinder API was updated to v2, and the v1 API (used in this course) was deprecated.
+The Petfinder Client API library was updated to return hardcoded, mock results to simulate the Petfinder API live response.

+Don't worry, all course code still works as in the videos! 😀

-The Petfinder API was updated to v2.
-All course code still works, but you'll need to sign up for developer keys for the V2 of the Petfinder API (default if you are a new user).
-You'll also need to update your Petfinder Client (petfinder-client) to v2.0.1 in your package.json.
+**Note: If you started the course before April 2nd, 2019**, you'll need to update your Petfinder Client (petfinder-client) to `v1.0.1` in your package.json, delete your package-lock.json and run `npm install`.
 See: https://github.com/btholt/complete-intro-to-react-v4/blob/master/package.json#L38

 ## Debugging